hypatiav2/Blender/README.md

 # Blender

-Google Colab for rendering with customizable settings and outputs above, along with scripts used to create parts of my animations (not complete work).
+Jupyter Notebook for rendering with customizable settings and outputs above (use on Google Colab to outsource GPU), along with scripts used to create parts of my animations (not complete work).